shivam1111/jjuice_addons/jjuice/README.md

-JJUICE
+#JJUICE
 ------

 - Change Sales person of Multiple Customers by opening wizard from the More Menu in tree view of customers.
 - Hide Title in Customer and Partners
 - Interface for creating Sales Order from Customers Form
 	* Added Stock Check Availability Functionality
-		* ISSUE SOLVED: The inout fields remained red after repeated click on check availability button
+		* ISSUE SOLVED: The input fields remained red after repeated click on check availability button Leads/Potential Customers (This is our own workflow for leads)
+	* A new Menuitem